mattboldt/typed.js/README.md

 #### Setup

 This is really all you need to get going.
+It's reccomended to move Typed.js to your projects Home Dir
 ~~~ javascript
 // Can also be included with a regular script tag
 import Typed from 'typed.js';